 Senator Patti LaBoucane-Benson

-Senator Patti LaBoucane-Benson took on the role of Government Liaison in January 2020.
+Senator Patti LaBoucane-Benson took on the role of Legislative Deputy in May 2023.
+She previously served as Government Liaison.

 As an Alberta Métis Senator from the Treaty 6 territory, Senator Patti LaBoucane-Benson is committed to developing public policy that is in the best interest of Albertans, promotes reconciliation and benefits all Canadians.